grafana/metrictank/docs/tags.md

 # tags

 Metrictank uses [metrics2.0](http://metrics20.org/) for structuring metrics and naming them.
-Note that tags are modelled as an array of strings, where you can have `key:value` tags but also simply `value` tags.
+Note that tags are modeled as an array of strings, where you can have `key:value` tags but also simply `value` tags.

 While metrictank can ingest and store data in metrics2.0 format, making use out of this data is still on ongoing project.